wjt/fedc-2021-talk/talk.md

 When it was rolled out to Flathub, something interesting happened: Flatpak External Data Checker started to be used not only to keep extra-data Flatpaks up-to-date, but also to keep regular Flatpaks up-to-date as well.

-When I prepared this talk, there were 112 apps on Flathub which have been updated by this tool at least once in their history.
-Of those, only 36 are extra-data: that's the blue line in this graph.
-The remaining 76 are normal Flatpaks that Flathub can build and distribute in full.
+When I prepared this talk, there were 139 repositories on Flathub which have been updated by this tool at least once in their history.
+Of those, only 40 are extra-data: that's the blue line in this graph.
+The remaining 99 are normal Flatpaks that Flathub can build and distribute in full.
 That's the red line in this graph.

 You can probably see that both lines went up steadily over the course of 2020, after this tool was deployed on Flathub.
 There's a nice bump right at the end of 2019, which seems to have been the day that we merged support for updating JetBrains IDEs, contributed by “Lctrs”.